Is Google Page Results for the Cheapest Flights Rigged and Arbitrary?

 fledgling websites that are better are further down the drain of the SERP.

 In the same manner, if you are searching for the cheapest flights in the planet, chances are, your searches will not net you the cheapest flights, but the top three monetary contributors to Google relative to the cheapest flights categories.
-In a way, you are hoodwinked into believing that Google is giving you the best websites for the Insanely cheape flights, but in reality, you are only seeing those websites that pay Google heftily and regularly so that they would rank high in the SERP, and those websites that really advertise the cheapest flights are further down the drain in the SERP.
+In a way, you are hoodwinked into believing that Google is giving you the best sites for the cheape flights Airline Tickets but in reality, you are only seeing those websites that pay Google heftily and regularly so that they would rank high in the SERP, and those websites that really advertise the cheapest flights are further down the drain in the SERP.

 Google as a Great Control